Death Merchant: Fictional character biography

 According to information in #30, The Shambhala Strike, Camellion was born in St. Louis, Missouri.
 He keeps a ranch in Votaw, Texas, where he lives when not on a mission and has two pet pigs, known as Damon and Pythias.
-Two books, #30 The Shambhala Strike and #53 The Judas Scrolls mention Camellion studying at St. Louis University, where he received a Bachelor of Science degree.
+Two books, #30 The Shambhala Strike and #53 The Judas Scrolls mention Camellion studying at Saint Louis University, where he received a Bachelor of Science degree.
 It is stated in the former book that Camellion holds a degree in engineering from Washington University in St. Louis.
 Three other books (#1 The Death Merchant, #9 Laser Mission, #11 Manhattan Wipeout) mention that Camellion is an ex-teacher of history, but this may simply be a cover story.

 Camellion is very interested in the occult and the prophecies of Nostradamus.

 Camellion's father was in the hardware business (#13, The Mato Grosso Horror).

 Camellion donates an unspecified percentage of his fees for each mission to assist struggling college students and also the underprivileged in Texas (#17, "The Zemlya Expedition").

 The character uses at least one alias in every book.
 Examples: James Valdorian, Chester Giffwangle, Leonard Higgdon, Emil Milrich, Milton Sessions, Ludwig Huelsenbeck, Thomas Wang-Ji.
 On two occasions, when asked if Camellion is his real name, he replies that it does not matter. #63 The Soul Search Project reveals that Richard Joseph Camellion is not the name on his birth certificate.